wordofwarning/wordofwarning.org/current/2025-worksahead/legallez/index.md

 Live sound experiment, demonstration, and storytelling.

 #### Artist
-Adèle is a Manchester-based writer, sound-artist, and performer.
-Their solo work — exploring themes such as capitalism, religion, and dreams — has taken the form of short-stories, soundscapes, poetry, and installations.
+Adèle is a Manchester-based writer, sound-artist, and performer.<br>Their solo work — exploring themes such as capitalism, religion, and dreams — has taken the form of short-stories, soundscapes, poetry, and installations.

 Before making solo work, Adèle co-founded MOUTH, a Bristol based dance-theatre duo.
 They created and toured *Mouth* (2017) before being commissioned by Arts Council England, in support with Creative Youth Network, to create *Skin* (2018) and *Teeth* (2019).
 With mentorship from CYN and becoming Ferment Artists through Bristol Old Vic’s Artist Development Programme, MOUTH toured to multiple venues in Bristol during their years as a company.